Rattlesnake Bites and Dogs: How to Protect Your Dog

 Preparing for Transport to the Vet

-In the car, it’s best to have our dog rest on the seat or floor, keeping the bite area lower than the heart.
+Ideally, know ahead of time where the nearest emergency vet is and have their number saved.
+In the car, have your dog rest on the seat or floor, keeping the bite area lower than their heart.

 Medical Treatment and Recovery